PUBLIC SAFETY INFORMATION

 Inmates found unable to be cared for adequately within any Jail shall be transferred to a designated treatment facility as soon as possible.

-If there is a need for Jail staff to stay at Stanislaus Behavioral Health Center (SBHC) with the inmate, the following criteria is to be considered:
+If there is a need for Jail staff to stay at Stanislaus Behavioral Health Center (SBHC) with the inmate, the following criteria are to be considered:

 • Inmate’s level of agitation and/or aggressive behavior. i.e., SBHC cannot manage.